nv-morpheus/morpheus-experimental/asset-clustering/README.md

 ### Inference Input

 ```
-python inferencepy --model dbscan
+python inference.py --model dbscan
 ```
-Whent the above comand is executed, dbscan clustering is performed on the windows event logs data from days 11 to 15.
+When the above command is executed, dbscan clustering is performed on the windows event logs data from days 11 to 15.
 This data is pre-processed and aggregated to a validation dataset which can be found at datasets/host_agg_data_day-11_day-15.csv.
 This contains a total of 12606 hosts.

 ### Inference Output